SifatSikder/Gomuko-AI-Project-1/README.md

 **blanks(board):** find the empty cells and returns an array of indexes
 **boardFull(board):** check whether the board is full or not

+# Currently Working On
+Score evaluation function to generate the scores of any state